huggingface/hub-docs/docs/hub/collections.md

 ### Sorting your collection(s) and their items

-You can use the sort handles in the collections list (on the left side of your collections page) to change the order of your collections.
+You can use the sort handles in the collections list (on the left side of your collections page) to change the order of your collections (1).
 The first two collections will be directly visible on your profile/organization pages.

-You can also sort repositories within a collection by dragging the handles next to each item.
+You can also sort repositories within a collection by dragging the handles next to each item (2).

 ![Collections sort](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/collections/collection-sort.webp)